A list of Active sustainable development programs in Kenya

 FASRAT

-The Financial Access to SME & Rural population in Agriculture using Technology (FASRAT) is an agriculture and agribusiness project by the Equity Group Foundation.
+The Financial Access to SME & Rural Population in Agriculture using Technology (FASRAT) is an agriculture and agribusiness project by the Equity Group Foundation.
 It aims to reach out to 60,000 farmers and 5,000 SMEs between 2019 and 2021.
-It will empower them on financial education, agribusiness, good agricultural practices (global G.A.Ps), and entrepreneurship.
+It will empower them in financial education, agribusiness, good agricultural practices (global G.A.Ps), and entrepreneurship.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.